A. About Optolong's H-alpha (12nm) Filter

 - High quality protective plastic storage case.

 WARNING: Optolong filters are not designed for direct solar observation.
-NEVER use these filters for observing the Sun, or permanent eye and equipment damage will result.
+NEVER use these filters for observing or imaging the Sun, or permanent eye and equipment damage will result.

 While Optolong is a relative newcomer to the astronomy industry, they are no strangers to optics and filters.
 Optolong is a division of Yulong Optics Company, a high tech company specializing in optical filter design and production.
 Their products include bandpass filters, flourescence filters, edge filters, longpass and shortpass filters, beam splitters, anti-reflection coatings, optical mirrors and, of course, astronomical filters.